rasyidrafi/zen-deta-loading-bar/README.md

 This theme enhances your browsing experience by:

 - **Visual Loading Feedback**: Provides clear indication when pages are loading
-- **Pulse Animation**: Features a growing and shrinking effect with blur transition
+- **Pulse Animation**: Features a smooth growing and shrinking effect with optional blur
+- **Smart Integration**: Automatically uses Zen Browser's theme colors when enabled
-- **Non-intrusive Design**: Sits at the top with minimal visual interference
+- **Non-intrusive Design**: Positioned at the top with minimal visual interference
-- **Smart Positioning**: Centered at the top of the browser stack with high z-index for visibility
+- **High Visibility**: Centered positioning with high z-index for clear visibility
-- **No Click Interference**: Pointer events are disabled so the bar doesn't interfere with page interaction
+- **No Click Interference**: Pointer events disabled so the bar doesn't interfere with page interaction
-- **Automatic Display**: Shows only when pages are actually loading
+- **Automatic Display**: Shows only when the active tab is actually loading

 ## Technical Details

-- **Animation Duration**: 0.8s ease-out infinite alternate pulse
+- **Animation Duration**: 1.2s cubic-bezier ease infinite alternate pulse
 - **Bar Height**: Customizable thickness (default: 6px)
-- **Positioning**: Absolute positioning at the top of the browser stack, centered horizontally
+- **Positioning**: Absolute positioning at top of browser stack, centered horizontally
-- **Animation Effect**: Pulse animation from 25px to 100px width with blur effect
+- **Animation Range**: Pulse animation from 20px to 120px width with scale and opacity effects
 - **Z-Index**: 9999 for maximum visibility
+- **Conditional Features**: Media queries for optional blur, shadow, and color effects

 ## Compatibility